 On MyLVHN.org or MyLVHN app, select “Sign Up Now.”
 Add your MyLVHN activation code (find it on after visit summary), along with requested information.

 3. Activation without code

 On MyLVHN.org or app, select “Sign Up Now," then under "No Activation Code?" select "Sign Up Online."
 Complete required information.
 (Required info is marked with red asterisks *).

 Proxy access cannot be requested through MyLVHN.
 It is only established at your child’s LVHN

 Q: How do I download the app onto my internet-connected smart device?

 A: Option 1: Using your smart device’s browser, visit MyLVHN.org.
 A mobile pop-up message will display.
 Click on either the Apple Store or Google Play to begin the install.

 Option 2: Use your device’s internet browser to visit the app store that’s appropriate for your device (Apple Store or Google Play).
 Search for MyLVHN and download.
-After the download completes, you will see this icon on your smartphone:
+After the download completes, you will see the LVHN blue, green and teal icon on your smartphone:

 Q: What technology do I need for an LVHN Pediatric Video Visit?

-Prior to your child’s video visit, you will receive an email asking you to sign in to your MyLVHN account.
-When you are signed in, click on your child’s photo.
-Then select the Appointments icon in your child’s proxy account then open the scheduled video visit appointment to run a test.
-You can test up to 15 minutes before your video visit appointment.
+You can test video capability prior to your child's video visit.
+Log in to your MyLVHN account through the MyLVHN app and then select your child's photo.
+Press the Appointments button, and then select your child's pediatric video visit appointment time.
+At the bottom of the screen, press "Test Video."
 Within 15 minutes of your video visit, it will not allow you to test your device – however, you will be able to begin your visit.